-TAT employed as of December 31, 2022 471 employees and operates in Three locations: its facility in Kiryat Gat, Israel ("TAT Israel" and "Turbochrome"); Linco Airepair Inc. ("Linco") in Tulsa, Oklahoma; Piedmont Aviation Component Services LLC ("Piedmont") in Greensboro, North Carolina; the Company's Headquarter in Netanya Israel and strategic sales office in Mooresville North Carolina.
+TAT employed as of December 31, 2023 491 employees and operates in three locations: its facility in Kiryat Gat, Israel ("TAT Israel" and "Turbochrome"); Limco Airepair Inc. ("Limco") in Tulsa, Oklahoma; Piedmont Aviation Component Services LLC ("Piedmont") in Greensboro, North Carolina; the Company's Headquarters in Netanya Israel and a strategic sales office in Charlotte, North Carolina.
+In addition, the Company operates from its headquarters in Netanya Israel and from a strategic sales office in Charlotte, North Carolina.